 The focus is Dance as an art form.
 The course is broken down into three core areas: Performance, Composition and Appreciation.
 Students will develop their understanding and skills in the area of dance technique with a strong focus on safe dance principles and body mechanics.
-They will also learn the theories, principles and practices of dance composition that communicates intent.
-Students learn to appreciate dance as an art form through analysing and interpreting professional works by artists.
+They will also learn the theories, principles and practices of dance composition to communicate an intent.
+Students learn to appreciate dance as an art form through analysing and interpreting professional works.